At Nepean Sports Medicine & Physiotherapy Centre, our Pelvic Physiotherapist provides assessment and treatment for pelvic conditions.

 Your First Appointment

-Your physiotherapist will start by compiling a detailed history of your symptoms.
+In our private treatment room, your physiotherapist will start by compiling a detailed history of your symptoms.
 She will ask you about the many other potential symptoms you may be experiencing that can go with pelvic floor dysfunction, such as sexual function, bladder, bowel, low back, hip and tailbone symptoms.

 These questions may seem rather personal and unrelated, but if there are issues in any of these areas, they can often be related to pelvic floor dysfunction.